1. Executive Summary

 FTM is built on the memory of the $10 show.
 We remember the parking lots, the community halls, and the church basements where the barrier between the fan and the music was non-existent.
 That ecosystem died because it became too expensive and too complicated to sustain.

 We are building the digital infrastructure to bring it back.
-By removing the middlemen, eliminating the fraud, and arming independent venues with powerful tools, we are not just building a ticketing app.
+By removing the middlemen, eliminating the fraud, and arming venues and artists of all sizes with powerful tools, we are not just building a ticketing app.
 We are rebuilding the middle class of the music industry.

 FTM: For The Music.